 3. Assess your debt

 Devise a plan to pay off your debt, being careful to at least pay the minimum on each.
-See if you can cut down some expenses or increase your income in any way so you pay more towards your outstanding debt.
-And remember, while paying down debt, it’s important to stop using your credit cards or taking out additional loans so you don’t rack up more!
+See if you can cut down some expenses or increase your income in any way so you spend more towards your outstanding debt.
+And remember, while paying down debt, it’s essential to stop using your credit cards or taking out additional loans so you don’t rack up more!

 4. Review your investment portfolio

 If you have investments, it’s also important to review your portfolio at the midway point of the year.
 How have your investments performed so far this year?
 You’ll want to confirm you’re still on track with your investment goals.
 Consider rebalancing your portfolio if it’s not being actively managed, and reassess your mix of assets — stocks, REITs, bonds, and cash — if your priorities have changed.

 If you’re not happy with the results, consider making changes to your investment mix.
 This will help you ensure that your assets are properly diversified and that you’re on track to reach your financial goals.

 Although it feels like it is reserved for people with much “bigger money” and tons of investments than you have, it still applies to you.